 Outdoor water park in Berne

 Originally a “swimmin’ hole,” Pine Lake dates back to the early 1900s.
-It now offers modern water park attractions such as water slides and an interactive water play structure.
+The unique, medium-sized facility now offers modern water park attractions such as water slides and an interactive water play structure.
 The slides empty directly into the lake.

 Outdoor water park in New Albany